MMS-142-Group-A/group-project-repository/_includes/ecommerce.md

 							 class="ecommerce">
 						<br>
                         <p class="text-faded" style="margin-left:2.5em" "margin-right:2.5em" class="text-justify">
                             This is the most common type of business model.
-B2C E-commerce means that the companies sell directly to the end-user.
-Amazon is an example of B2C as it sells its products on its
+				<br>B2C E-commerce means that the companies
+				sell directly to the end-user.
+Amazon is an
+				<br>example of B2C as it sells its products on its
-				E-commerce website.
-Another is through the use of their website, such as Linus Tech Tip’s store.
+				<br>E-commerce website.
+Another is through the use
+				<br>of their website, such as Linus Tech Tip’s store.
                         </p>
 						</div>
 					</div>